bureauworks/cli/README.md

 ```$ chmod +x cli.js```

 Run the Configuration once - this will create a `config.json` file in your `~/.bwx/` directory.
-You can get an API KEY at https://bureau.works/#/my/account once you log in the system.
+You can get an API KEY at https://app.bureau.works once you log in the system, under your Profile.

 ```$ ./cli.js config```